Updated: June 2026

 Kayaking & Mangrove Tunnels

 Kayaking is one of the most peaceful and family-friendly ways to explore the natural beauty surrounding Anna Maria Island.
 Calm waters, protected preserves, and winding mangrove tunnels make it an unforgettable outdoor adventure for kids and adults alike.
+Two of the best nearby spots are Robinson Preserve and Neal Preserve, both offering scenic waterways ideal for beginners and experienced paddlers.
+For rental details, launch locations, safety tips, and the best times to go, my Kayaking on Anna Maria Island: My Insider Guide has everything you need.

 Boat Tours & Sunset Cruises

 A boat tour is one of the best ways for families to experience Anna Maria Island from a whole new perspective.
 Cruising along the coastline offers opportunities to spot dolphins, explore quiet waterways, and enjoy the island’s beautiful scenery from the water.
+For a full breakdown of tour types and what to expect, my Best Boat Tours and Charters on Anna Maria Island: My Insider Guide covers every option.
+For a more focused look at evening outings, my Best Sunset Cruise on Anna Maria Island: My Insider Guide is the place to start.

 Pirate Adventures

-Set sail for swashbuckling fun with Pirate Adventures in Cortez, an interactive pirate-themed cruise aboard the Sea Gypsy that’s a huge hit with kids (and secretly fun for adults too).
+Set sail for swashbuckling fun with Pirate Adventures in Cortez, an interactive pirate-themed cruise aboard the Sea Gypsy that is a huge hit with kids and secretly fun for adults too.
 Young buccaneers are fully immersed in the experience, complete with pirate gear, storytelling, games, and an exciting treasure hunt across the waters of Palma Sola Bay, Anna Maria Sound, and Sarasota Bay.
+The crew keeps the energy high with music, water cannons, and interactive adventures that make little pirates feel like part of the crew from start to finish.
+Advance reservations are recommended, especially during peak family travel seasons.

 Anna Maria Island is incredibly bike-friendly, making cycling one of the easiest and most enjoyable outdoor activities for families.
 With flat terrain, ocean breezes, and charming beach streets, biking allows you to explore at a relaxed pace while soaking in the island’s laid-back atmosphere.
+For route ideas, rental tips, and the best scenic paths, my Biking on Anna Maria Island: My Insider Guide covers everything you need to plan a great ride.

 Parasailing

 For families looking to add a little thrill to their beach vacation, parasailing offers an unforgettable way to see Anna Maria Island from above.
-Soaring high over the Gulf provides sweeping views of turquoise water, white sand beaches, and the island’s charming coastline—all in one breathtaking experience.
+For details on age requirements, safety information, and what to expect before you book, my Parasailing on Anna Maria Island: My Insider Guide has everything you need.

 Horseback Riding

-Fishing Adventures
+Fishing

 Best Beach Activities